WHAT TO BRING TO

 • incredible brush cleaner (optional) I will have brush soap in class but the brush cleaner does condition them more.

-• a pizza box/cardboard box to carry your wet paintings home in
+• we should be able to store our paintings in the workshop space each week but you may want to bring a pizza box/cardboard box to carry your wet paintings home in on the last day.

 Low toxic solvent